wangxiaogang866/CAD_label/README.md

 # CAD_label

-Learning to Group and Label Fine-Grained Shape Components
+This is the code repository for "Learning to Group and Label Fine-Grained Shape Components”

+Created by Xiaogang Wang, Bin Zhou, Haiyue Fang, Xiaowu Chen, Qinping Zhao